saud-learning-services/panopto-video-analytics/README.md

 ASPXAUTH = {.ASPXAUTH-token-found-in-cookies}
 ```

+To find your .ASPXAUTH token, login to Panopto using Chrome, go to dev-tools -- Command + Option + J (Mac) or Control + Shift + J (Windows, Linux, Chrome OS) -- under the Application tab, click the URL under Cookies, then copy the value next to .ASPXAUTH

 #### Output structure of database

 For each (course) panopto folder specified in courses.csv, `database` will have after running `update_database.py`: